Fireside chat: Cover Genius at the World FinTech Festival

 Within insurance, focusing on the end customer means prioritizing claims.
 The quality of the customer experience is important and as a technology company, Cover Genius is able to seamlessly unify the claims experience.
 “From the initial quote, through to the management of the policy and account, to the claims process when things go wrong”, Chris highlights the advantage his company has to help protect the customer, “we know who the customer is and there is no need to re-enter details”.

-In a recent study, ‘convenience’ and ‘trust’ in each of the 13 countries surveyed were the highest reasons for purchasing insurance.
+In a recent study, ‘convenience’ in each of the 13 countries surveyed was the top reason for purchasing insurance.
 Thus, the funds from the Series C capital raise will contribute towards scaling to more partners and include more countries to effectively remove the second step when it comes to purchasing insurance.

 Key Video Highlights: